-- 3. The closure/suspension and the budget position could be considered "significant or controversial" and cross cutting.
+3. The closure/suspension and the budget position could be considered "significant or controversial" and cross cutting.
 Also any action other than closure would create a significant opportunity cost and, even if this was to be absorbed in the DETI/DfE budget areas, it would have consequences which could only be approved at collective Executive level.
 To meet the current timetable Executive approval must be secured under urgent procedure.
-A draft letter to the First Minister and deputy First Minister seeking urgent Executive approval is therefore attached at Annex A. - 3.
-This is informed by comments received from the Finance Minister.
+A draft letter to the First Minister and deputy First Minister seeking urgent Executive approval is therefore attached at Annex A.